exyone-js/exyone-js.github.io/_posts/Introduction: Why Consider F#?.md

 ---
-title: 'Blog Post number 1'
-date: 2012-08-14
-permalink: /posts/2012/08/blog-post-1/
-tags:
-  - cool posts
-  - category1
-  - category2
+title: 'Introduction: Why Consider F#?'
 ---

-Introduction: Why Consider F#?

 .NET development has long been dominated by C#.
 While VB could once be mentioned in the same breath as C#, it has since fallen by the wayside.
 In contrast, F#, another member of the .NET family, has remained relatively under the radar.
 Unlike VB, which has been declared dead, F# is still actively updated.
 In .NET 10, Microsoft introduced a wealth of new syntax for F#.